Finite element methods respecting the discrete maximum principle for convection-diffusion equations: Time-dependent problem

 The first development and implementation of a FCT scheme was performed for a finite difference method in one dimension in \cite{BB73}.
 Consider the step from one discrete time level to the next one, then the basic approach is as follows: \begin{enumerate}[leftmargin=*] \item A (linear) scheme is needed that guarantees that no nonphysical values are computed.
 Such a scheme has to utilize low-order fluxes, which possess a large amount of numerical diffusion. \item A second (linear) scheme with high-order fluxes is used, which is highly accurate for smooth regions of the solution.
 This scheme has only a small amount of numerical diffusion and its solution has spurious oscillations in a vicinity of layers or shocks. \item So-called antidiffusive fluxes are defined by the difference of the high and low-order fluxes from the two schemes. \item The solution at the new time level is obtained by adding appropriately weighted (limited) antidiffusive fluxes to the solution of the low-order scheme.
 The limiting process has to ensure that no unphysical values are created in this step.
 For smooth parts of the solution, the high-order scheme should be recovered. \end{enumerate} FCT schemes were then transferred to one-dimensional finite volume methods.
 It turned out that the limiter for one-dimensional problems proposed in \cite{BB73} does not work properly in multiple dimensions.
 Thus, the next milestone in the development of FCT schemes was the proposal of a new limiter that works in multiple dimensions in \cite{Zal79}, the nowadays so-called Zalesak limiter.
 This limiter will be described within the presentation of the FEM-FCT methods.
 A good survey of the motivations for deriving FCT schemes and their main design principles can be found in the paper \cite{Zal12}, which concentrates on finite volume schemes on structured grids.

 The development of FCT schemes for finite element methods was driven by the goal to apply the FCT methodology on unstructured grids.
 To this end, a concept that resembles fluxes was introduced in finite element methods, the so-called algebraic fluxes.
 Algebraic fluxes are quantities $f_{ij}$ between adjacent degrees of freedom $i$ and $j$ that are derived from algebraic quantities like matrices and vectors and for which $f_{ij} = - f_{ji}$ (the flux property) holds.
 The vast majority of FEM-FCT methods have been developed for $\bbP_1$ and $\bbQ_1$ finite elements, where the degrees of freedom are function values at the vertices of the mesh cells.
 The first FEM-FCT schemes were proposed in \cite{LMPV87,PC86}.
-Since then, FEM-FCT schemes have been improved and further developed, e.g., in \cite{KT02,Kuz06,Kuz09,Kuz12,LKSM17}, see also the surveys in \cite{KM05,Kuz12a} and \cite[Chapters~6.3, 7.5, 7.6]{KH15}.
+Since then, FEM-FCT schemes have been improved and further developed, e.g., in \cite{KT02,Kuz06,Kuz09,Kuz12,LKSM17}, see also the surveys in \cite{Kuz12a} and \cite[Chapters~6.3, 7.5, 7.6]{KH15}.
+Nevertheless, theoretical results on FEM-FCT schemes for time-dependent convection-diffusion-reaction problems are far less developed than for the related algebraically stabilized methods proposed for the steady-state problem and discussed in Section~\ref{Sec:cd_nonlinear_methods_afc}.
+In particular, we are not aware of any error estimates.

 Whereas the FCT methodology is used in finite difference and finite volume schemes directly to define a discretization of the convection and diffusion operators with the goal to satisfy the DMP locally, its application in the FEM is more indirect.
 There, the Galerkin FEM discretization is reformulated equivalently such that the system matrix becomes an M-matrix and then the FCT methodology is utilized to modify the right-hand side such that the M-matrix property of the system matrix allows to satisfy the global DMP and the positivity preservation.